Chapter 11. Configure Red Hat Gluster Storage for Hosted Engine using the Web Console

 - Volume Type

-- Specify a Replicate volume type.
-Only replicated volumes are supported for this release.
+- Only replicated volumes are supported for three-node deployments.

 - Specify whether to create the volume with an arbiter brick.
 If this box is checked, the third disk stores only metadata.